ajh17/Scripts/README.md

 3. QuitAllApps.app: Quits all of the above apps opened by OpenApps.app.
 4. MacVim.app: Opens MacVim.
 No need to symlink MacVim to the /Applications directory.
-5. Playground.app: Opens a Swift Playground file.
-Set the path to the playground file in main.scpt
+5. Playground.app: Quickly create and open a new Swift Playground file.
 6. EmptyTrash.app: Empty the trash.
 Caution: Currently shows no alert dialog.
 7. Incognito.app: Open Chrome in birthday shopping mode.
 If it's already open, switches to it.